menu

 My only other Stoneforge-less opponent in the swiss rounds was Jacob Marek in round 6, running Enchantress.
 This was my first time playing against Legacy Enchantress ever, so I was alarmed... until I thought about it and realized the deck runs no counter magic and loses to Iona, Shield of Emeria.

 Game 1 I landed an early Stormtide Leviathan and took Jacob to 4 life before he dropped a Solitary Confinement.
 I made the mistake of not Dazing his Enchantress effects earlier in the game.
-I thought I was saving my countermagic for his removal, but I didn't realize how quickly his Wild Growth effects and Cathedral of Serra Sanctum would make Daze useless.
+I thought I was saving my countermagic for his removal, but I didn't realize how quickly his Wild Growth effects and Serra Sanctum would make Daze useless.
 These Enchantress effects allowed him to continue drawing cards and stay in Solitary Confinement.

 My second mistake was playing out this game far too long.
 I knew that if I could get an Iona on the table naming either color, I stood a chance of running out his hand—after all, if he can't cast any of his enchantments, he can't draw cards, and so eventually his Solitary Confinement would die.